roby2014/roby2014.me/_posts/riscv-rust-colorlight/2024-09-26-riscv-colorlight-rust.md

 ### Peripheral Access Crate (PAC)

 When building the SoC, LiteX will generate the `svd` file (representation of the hardware peripherals and their registers).
-With this, `svd2rust` can be used to create the PAC in order to access and manipulate the system with Rust bindings.
+With this, [`svd2rust`](https://github.com/rust-embedded/svd2rust) can be used to create the PAC in order to access and manipulate the system with Rust bindings.
 The PAC will use its `build.rs` to do this automatically.
-A pre-generated PAC can be found in the [repository litex-pac folder](https://github.com/roby2014/colorlight-riscv-rs/tree/main/litex-pac).
+A pre-generated PAC can be found in the [repository `litex-pac` folder](https://github.com/roby2014/colorlight-riscv-rs/tree/main/litex-pac).

+Simple example of how the `.svd` file looks:
 ```svd
     <peripherals>
         <peripheral>